 MapMyFitness has an app for each and every outdoor activity under the sun, including hiking.
 MapMyHike (Android, iOS) uses your mobile’s sensors to monitor and log your trekking route, complete with all information on pace, distance, calorie counting, and also path navigation.
 Besides logging your hikes, you may even search and get other routes that are nearby.
 A top subscription, beginning at $5.99 a month, unlocks other features such as customized audio coaching cues, and real-time place sharing to family and friends along with Live Track.

 Another superb source for offroad back state maps is BackCountry Navigator, an Android program that could take map data from various free and paid resources for offline use.
 Users can add or import GPS waypoints, set a monitor, and exhibit a variety of map layers and sources.
 The program may take maps from an assortment of resources, such as from maps that are free like OpenStreetMap and Open Cycle Map, different official mapping agencies for selected regions worldwide, as well as superior sources.

 Spyglass (Android, Free; iOS, $5.99)

-Spyglass (Android, iOS) is a multipurpose GPS navigation and augmented reality viewfinder app that functions as a heads-up screen with navigation details, a wide compass, and map display all rolled up into one cellular bundle.
-Users can download offline channels, navigate toward waypoints, get coordinates and find their way to locations.
+Spyglass (Android, iOS) is a multipurpose GPS navigation and augmented reality viewfinder app that functions as a heads-up screen with navigation details, a wide compass, and a map display all rolled up into one cellular bundle.
+Users can download offline channels, navigate toward waypoints, get coordinates, and find their way to locations.
 You can track your GPS location information, with altitude, course, and speed, track the sun and stars, use a rangefinder feature, and take measurements with the sextant, angular calculator and inclinometer tools.
 The program is premium on iOS, even though a totally free version exists on Android.
 (In-app purchases unlock app features.)

 Komoot (Android, iOS: Free)